-- ters and staff, and protect them from other road users by providing safe exclusion zones - rotect them from service vehicles and working equipment. - perations, emergency vehicles will use existing on-street parking in the streets surrounding both Pitt Street North - day-to-day servicing and maintenance will be via Castlereagh Street, just north of Park Street, for Pitt Street treet, just south of Bathurst Street, for Pitt Street South. - major servicing and maintenance will be via Castlereagh Street, just north of Park Street, for Pitt Street North, and outh of Bathurst Street, for Pitt Street South. - rail replacement buses will use existing bus stops in Park Street between Pitt and Castlereagh streets. - retail and operational deliveries will be via Castlereagh Street, just north of Park Street, for Pitt Street North, and outh of Bathurst Street, for Pitt Street South. - uraged to travel by public transport or active transport, no designated car parking for staff will be required. - ts the assets within the interchange and who is responsible for their operation and maintenance.
+Item Description Safe access Ensure the safety of: maintenance workers and staff, and protect them from other road users by providing safe exclusion zones pedestrians and protect them from service vehicles and working equipment.
+Emergency vehicle access During emergency operations, emergency vehicles will use existing on-street parking in the streets surrounding both Gadigal North and Gadigal South.
+Servicing and maintenance access (day to day) Vehicular access for day-to-day servicing and maintenance will be via Castlereagh Street, just north of Park Street, for Gadigal North, and via Pitt Street, just south of Bathurst Street, for Gadigal South.
+Servicing and maintenance access (major) Vehicular access for major servicing and maintenance will be via Castlereagh Street, just north of Park Street, for Gadigal North, and via Pitt Street, just south of Bathurst Street, for Gadigal South.
+Rail replacement bus service access It is anticipated that rail replacement buses will use existing bus stops in Park Street between Pitt and Castlereagh streets.
+Delivery access (retail and operational) Vehicular access for retail and operational deliveries will be via Castlereagh Street, just north of Park Street, for Gadigal North, and via Pitt Street, just south of Bathurst Street, for Gadigal South.
+Staff car parking As staff will be encouraged to travel by public transport or active transport, no designated car parking for staff will be required.

+The IOMP documents the assets within the interchange and who is responsible for their operation and maintenance.